orionguiffreda/prime-photometry/docs/Astrometry_Info.md

 There are four scripts in the pipeline that deal with astrometry for input images.

-For initial astrometry, one can choose either _astrom_angle.py_ or _gen_astrometry.py_.
+For initial astrometry, one can choose either _astromangle_new.py_ or _gen_astrometry.py_.
 The former uses the pointing of the telescope and default rotation offset to generate quicker astrometric solutions (this is the normal pipeline choice), while the latter generates initial astrometry for ramp images using astrometry.net.

-If _astrom_angle.py_ is used, then a further improvement is run using _astrom_shift.py_, which corrects for translation error in the initial step.
+If _astromangle_new.py_ is used, then a further improvement is run using _astrom_shift.py_, which corrects for translation error in the initial step.

 _astrometry.py_ is the final refinement, utilizing sextractor and scamp to generate improved astrometry for the purpose of stacking processed images.
 Below, usage and info for both scripts is shown.

+## Astromangle_new.py

+This script uses the RA and DEC of the telescope's pointing, along with the default rotation offset to calculate the coordinates of the corners of the chip.
+These corners are used with astropy to generate rough initial astrometry in the form of WCS.
+The _CRPIX_ values from the initial solution is then slightly altered depending on the chip number for accuracy.
+This WCS solution is generated and applied for each image in a given chip's observation.

+### Astromangle_new - Usage and output files

+Running the --help flag reveals the formatting is:

+> astromangle_new.py [-h] [-input] [-output]

+- _-input_ is the input path to either a single file to a directory with an chip's observation.

+- _-output_ is the output directory to store the final files.

+Here is an example command in the setting of normal pipeline usage:

+        python ./preprocess/astromangle_new.py -input /obs_dir/C1/ -output /obs_dir/C1_astrom/

+The output files include renamed ramp files w/ initial astrometry, renamed from '*.ramp.fits' to '*.ramp.new'.

 ## Gen_astrometry.py